shadforth/thundergolfer/README.md

 #### Active Projects

+> ⚠️ I am currently quite busy at work so my active projects are getting a bit neglected.
+My apologies to all who use my open-source projects.
+I will be back.

 * Growing Python in the Bazel ecosystem.
 See various projects in my pins.
 I currently do maintenance duty for [bazelbuild/**rules_python**](https://github.com/bazelbuild/rules_python).
 * **[whitelist.sh](https://whitelist.sh/)** - A goal-oriented, calendar aware content feed that I would have wanted to use during my undergrad. 👷🏻‍♂️ _WIP_